microsoft/nni/docs/en_US/hpo_benchmark.rst

 #.
 Install the custom tuner with command ``nnictl algo register``.
 Check `this page <https://nni.readthedocs.io/en/stable/Tutorial/Nnictl.html>`_ for details.
 #.
 In ``./nni/frameworks.yaml``\ , add a new framework extending the base framework NNI.
 Make sure that the parameter ``tuner_type`` corresponds to the "builtinName" of tuner installed in step 1.
 #.
-Run the following command:
+Run the following command
    .. code-block:: bash

       ./runbenchmark_nni.sh new-tuner-builtinName